 monitoringassistant-v1.yml.
 You can find instructions for registering your configuration below, and we recommend opening and exploring the configuration file to get more familiar with the layout.

-That's it, and we're now ready to build the first version of our dedicated device!
+That's it!
+It's now registered with the Mason platform, and we're now ready to build the first version of our dedicated device!

 In order to deploy that new OS configuration onto a device, we need to initiate a build for it.
 A build is a process that compiles your configuration file, included apps and media into an OS update.
 When complete, that OS update can be deployed to a group of devices.
 Once you invoke a build, you can see the build status under the specific project (in this case